baskren/P42.Uno.HtmlExtensions/Demo/WebContentX/document.md

 ## SAMPLE MARKDOWN FILE

-The purpose of this file is to demonstrate using Markdown in a WebView2, printing Markdown, or generating a PDF from Markdown.
+The purpose of this file is to demonstrate using a project Content markdown file as a WebView2.Source and being able to print or convert to PDF that WebView2's content.

 ---